JoshPola96/Company-Bankrupt-Prediction-MLOps/Readme.md

 This project implements a robust, end-to-end MLOps pipeline designed to predict company bankruptcy.
 The problem of identifying companies at risk of bankruptcy is critical for investors, creditors, and business analysts to make informed decisions and mitigate financial risks.
 Early and accurate prediction allows stakeholders to intervene, adjust strategies, or protect investments before significant losses occur.

-Our solution tackles this challenge by building an automated, self-healing machine learning system that not only trains and deploys a predictive model but also continuously monitors its performance and triggers retraining when necessary.
+My solution tackles this challenge by building an automated, self-healing machine learning system that not only trains and deploys a predictive model but also continuously monitors its performance and triggers retraining when necessary.
 This ensures that the model remains accurate and relevant in a constantly evolving financial landscape, solving the common MLOps challenges of model drift, manual deployment, and lack of reproducibility.

 ### 📊 Dataset Information